Rehabilitation and recovery

 Sport and exercise There are no precise times for resuming sport and exercise.
 Here are some general guidelines:

 Hydrotherapy is an excellent activity after hip surgery.
 You can start hydrotherapy about 7 days after surgery, with a waterproof dressing.

 Lower impact activities, such as walking, swimming, cycling, golf and bowling may be resumed once you feel ready, usually about 2-3 months after surgery.

-Higher impact activities, such as running, basketball, football, squash risk early wear and tear on knee joints and also problems such as muscle tears and fractures.
+Higher impact activities, such as running, basketball, football, squash risk early wear and tear on hip joints and also problems such as muscle tears and fractures.
 You should check with a specialist before resuming these activities.